Treatment for both types of diabetes

 Average 2 hour postmeal BG (mg/dl)

-for rapid-acting insulin only
+for rapid-acting insulin

 3